nlyan/mlp_pgn_chess/README.md

 #### Unimplemented features:
 * There's no support for ["En Passant" moves](https://www.chess.com/terms/en-passant).
 The capture piece won't be removed from the board i.e. only captures where you land on the captured square work
 * Pawn promotion is parsed from PGN but not implemented (just a few lines of code to add, just run out of time)
 * Knight movement is not fully validated during piece selection (I don't check all the necessary squares are empty).
-I'm just assuming situations where two Knights could ambigiously  to the same destination square are incredibly unlikely.
+I'm just assuming situations where two Knights could ambigiously move to the same destination square are rare in your tests...